Please read this! You’ll need to know it later.

 You could even make a gauge swatch as your first project, just so you can get the hang of the basic stitches.

-However, the Building Blocks Cowl does not require you to make a gauge swatch, so it is perfect for diving in and feeling productive all at once.
+However, the Building Blocks Cowl does not require you to make a gauge swatch, so it is perfect for diving in and feeling productive from the get-go.

 Gauge and Tension